I doubt whether anyone comparable to Baron Edmond de Rothschild can be found through-

 From the end of the 19th century till today, the Rothschild family has been one of the pillars on which the Zionist vision and the State of Israel are based.
-The aspiration to establish and develop an advanced state – which will not only be the home of the Jewish people but will be a model for a moral and inclusive society – has been leading the family for over 130 years, since Baron Abraham Benjamin Edmond James de Rothschild – “the Known Benefactor – Hanadiv” operated in the Land of Israel.
+The aspiration to establish and develop an advanced state – which will not only be the home of the Jewish people but will be a model for a moral and inclusive society – has been leading the family for 140 years, since Baron Abraham Benjamin Edmond James de Rothschild – “the Known Benefactor – Hanadiv” operated in the Land of Israel.

 Rothschild, motivated by philanthropic missions and religious faith, was first and foremost an idealist who dreamed of establishing a healthy, independent, productive and equal society in the Land of Israel.
 In his speech before the first settlers, he declared: "I have not come to your aid because of your poverty and suffering, as there are many cases of similar distress in the world; I have done this because I have seen in you the fulfillers of Israel's dream of resurrection and of the precious ideal of us all - the sacred goal of Israel's return to the homeland of its forefathers."

 During his subsequent visits to Israel, the last of which took place in 1925 when he was nearly 80 years old, Baron Rothschild also met with the leaders of the Yishuv and government representatives, examined the successes and achievements of the farmers in the moshavot, provided a response to difficulties and brought hope to the entire Jewish community.

 JCA – The Jewish Colonization Association

 PICA – The Palestine Jewish Colonization Association